openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Wallets MAY support requesting presentation of Verifiable Credentials using OAuth 2.0 scope values.

-Such a scope value MUST be an alias for a well-defined presentation definition as it will be refered to in the `presentation_submission` response parameter.
+Such a scope value MUST be an alias for a well-defined Presentation Definition as it will be referred to in the `presentation_submission` response parameter.

-The concrete scope values and the mapping between a certain scope value and the respective presentation definition is out of scope of this specification.
+The concrete scope values and the mapping between a certain scope value and the respective Presentation Definition is out of scope of this specification.

 Possible options include normative text in a specification defining scope values along with a description of their semantics or machine readable definitions in the Wallet's server metadata, mapping a scope value to an equivalent `presentation_definition` object as defined in [@!DIF.PresentationExchange].

-The definition MUST allow the verifier to determine the identifiers for presentation definition and input descriptors used in the respective presentation submission response parameter as well as the credential formats and types in the `vp_token` response parameter.
+The definition MUST allow the verifier to determine the identifiers for Presentation Definition and input descriptors used in the respective presentation submission response parameter as well as the credential formats and types in the `vp_token` response parameter.

 It is RECOMMENDED to use collision-resistant scopes values.

-Below is a non-normative example of an Authorization Request using the scope value `com.example.IDCardCredential_presentation`, which is an alias for the first presentation definition example given in (#request_presentation_definition):
+Below is a non-normative example of an Authorization Request using the scope value `com.example.IDCardCredential_presentation`, which is an alias for the first Presentation Definition example given in (#request_presentation_definition):

 ```
   GET /authorize?